ali-imihy/ray-tracer-c/README.md

 2. Insert scene details into file.txt

-3. Run raytracer.c, and convert file.ppm into an image
+3. Run raytracer.c, and convert file.ppm into a JPG or a PNG